 Always inflate steel carcass tires with a remote air fill with the person inflating standing at a minimum of 12 ft.
-(366 cm) away from the tire wheel assembly.
+(3.66 m) away from the tire wheel assembly.

 Important: Remember to replace the wheel valve stems when the road tires are replaced on your vehicle.